 Epizeuxis, also known as diacope, is the repetition of words in quick succession.

-There are countless repetition examples of epizeuxis in the poem “The Bells” by Edgar Allan Poe.
+There are countless examples of epizeuxis in the poem “The Bells” by Edgar Allan Poe.
 Each stanza ends with some variation of the following:

 From the bells, bells, bells, bells,